tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 ## Running a flow

 The first block of your flow is a start block.
 After you've added and connected blocks, select the start block to run the flow.
 You can also select the start button at the bottom of the canvas.
-Annotation blocks aren't connected to other blocks; you can place them anywhere on the canvas you want to add text.

 ## Sending a request